 Recovery Community of Practice

-The functions of the Recovery CoP are evolving and include:
+The functions of the Recovery CoP are evolving and include plans to:

 - Facilitate discussion and knowledge exchange on shared areas of interest, building on the work of the PSB Working Group, through a common platform.